Feb 9, 2022 • 4 min read

 PFPT involves education and instruction from a trained physical therapist.
 PFPT sessions aim to strengthen pelvic muscles and encourage pelvic floor relaxation and coordination (1).
 So, who needs pelvic floor physical therapy and why?

 Pelvic floor muscles are like all other muscles in your body — using them often makes them stronger and more toned (1).
-If your pelvic floor muscles have average strength and tone, your pelvic organs, such as your vagina, uterus and bladder are better supported (1).
+If your pelvic floor muscles have average strength and tone, your pelvic organs, such as your vagina, uterus, and bladder, are better supported (1).
 When the pelvic floor muscles are strong, there is less tension on the ligaments of the pelvis (1).

 It’s common for pelvic floor muscles to stretch during pregnancy and birth, causing many of the postpartum problems you have probably heard about, such as incontinence or pain during sex.
 The pelvic floor muscles also become weak as the body naturally ages.
-They can become overly tight with stress or anxiety, and this too can cause issues.
+They can become overly tight with stress or anxiety, and this, too, can cause issues.

 When the pelvic muscles are too loose or too tight, the strain on the pelvic tissues is associated with pelvic floor disorders (2, 3).
 The many benefits of pelvic floor therapy stem from building pelvic muscle strength and resting tone.
 By building up strength, you may be able to reverse some of the damage caused by changes to pelvic muscles and ligaments (4).